 After about 10 minutes, you’ll arrive at a small bridge that connects to Pak Ngan Heung, which literally means “white silver village”.
 The colourful houses in the village are lined up on the left, with a large common space in front.

 Man Mo Temple, Mui Wo

 At the end of Pak Ngan Heung village is the Mui Wo Man Mo Temple.
 The temple was originally set up to settle disputes among villagers mining for silver, under the witness of God.
 Nowadays, it is the centre of attention during the Mui Wo Man Mo Temple Festival that takes place on May 13 of the lunar calendar.

 Just after the temple is an old gate, which is the entrance to Pak Ngan Heung on the other side.
 And next to the gate is a beautiful private villa that belongs to Yeung Rui Shan, owner of the “Yee Wo Lung Rice” company.
 Apparently this property at one point covered (or still covers) 7.3 hectares.

 Silvermine Waterfall Garden

 After the villa, stay on the left side of the trail.
-By now you should hear the sound of the stream flowing besides you.
+By now you should hear the sound of the stream flowing beside you.
 And in another 100 metres, you will arrive at the Silvermine Waterfall Garden.

 This mini garden, with a few picnic tables, a toilet, and of course the waterfall is quite a picturesque sight.

-The Silvermine Waterfall comprises of two parallel falls that can be reached by carefully climbing over the rocks.
+The Silvermine Waterfall comprises two parallel falls that can be reached by carefully climbing over the rocks.